Sir Charles Morgan, 1st Baronet: Life

 He was elected as a Bailiff to the board of the Bedford Level Corporation in 1781, a position he held until his death.

-Morgan died at Tredegar 7 December 1806.
+Morgan died at Tredegar on 7 December 1806.

 Works

 In 1751 Gould was one of the authors of the Oxford poem on the occasion of the death of Frederick, Prince of Wales.

 Family

 In 1758 Gould married Jane, eldest daughter of Thomas Morgan.
-On the death of his wife's brother John Morgan without issue in 1792, he inherited the Tredegar Estate..
+On the death of his wife's brother John Morgan without issue in 1792, he inherited the Tredegar Estate.
 He then took by royal licence the surname and arms of Morgan (20 November 1792).
 He was succeeded in his title and estates by his eldest son Charles.
 The other children were: